 This is a good place for shore fishing or fishing by boat or kayak, and there are lots of nooks and crannies to claim for a good day of fishing.
 Access has been granted to boats of any size under Victoria’s One Million Plan, an effort to promote fishing at Blue Rock Lake and other lakes in the state.
 Many visitors enjoy fly fishing, which is ideal on cloudy days or for evening fishing.

 6 Cairns, Queensland

 Do you dream of Great Barrier Reef fishing in the Pacific?
 This is your place!
-It is considered the black marlin capital of the world, and also has a lot of sailfish.
+Between the reef and the nearby Continental shelf, it is considered the black marlin capital of the world, and also has a lot of sailfish.
 If you don’t have your own boat, it’s easy to find a good fishing charter company to take you out and help you snag a big one.
-This is a memorable way to experience the Great Barrier Reef if you’d rather stay dry.
+This is a memorable way to experience the Great Barrier Reef if you’d rather not swim with sharks.

 7 Cape York, Queensland

 Cape York is best known for tropical river fishing, with a network of rivers all draining into the bay.
 You can also choose reef fishing or fish from the beach.
 There are plenty of species of fish, including barramundi, blue salmon, threadfin salmon, mangrove jack, fingermark, and more.
 You can wander down to the river’s edge on your own, or you can join a fishing tour or charter for the ultimate guided experience.